Randolph Greenfield Adams

-Adams spent the next three years as assistant professor of history at Trinity College.
+In 1920, he accepted a job as assistant professor of history at Trinity College (now known as Duke University), and worked there for three years.
 At the recommendation of librarian George Parker Winship, head of the Widener Library at Harvard University, Adams was interviewed by William L. Clements for the post of the director of the new library he was founding, the William L. Clements Library, a rare book and manuscript repository at the University of Michigan.
 Though he had no background or training as a librarian, his extensive historical knowledge and scholarship was coupled with a background in rare books, sparked in childhood by the collector A. Edward Newton, a friend of John Stokes Adams.

-In 1923, Adams was appointed director of the Clements Library and professor of history at the University of Michigan, positions he held until his death in 1951.
-Initially, the Library consisted of the personal collection of Clements, thousands of rare books, newspapers, maps, and manuscripts, including the papers of General Thomas Gage, Sir Henry Clinton, Lord George Germain, William Petty, Lord Shelburne, General Freiherr von Jungkenn, and Nathanial Greene.
+In 1923, Adams was appointed as the first director of the Clements Library and professor of history at the University of Michigan, positions he held until his death in 1951.
+Initially, the Library consisted of the personal collection of Clements, thousands of rare books, newspapers, maps, and manuscripts, including the papers of General Thomas Gage, Sir Henry Clinton, Lord George Germain, William Petty, Lord Shelburne, and Nathanial Greene.
 Adams expanded the holdings of the library with significant acquisitions like the 1663 Eliot Indian Bible and The Valley of the Mississippi Illustrated by John Caspar Wild and Lewis Foulk Thomas.
-During Adams' tenure, the Clements Library became a preeminent repository and research institution.
+During Adams' tenure, the Clements Library transformed from a private collection to a research institution of international renown.

 Adams' views often ran contrary to trends developing in the library profession.
 While librarians promoted expanded access for patrons to materials, he turned away people seeking access to the Clements Library holdings if he judged their needs inadequate.
-In his controversial 1937 Library Quarterly essay, "Librarians as Enemies of Books", he complained about librarians de-emphasizing books and scholarship in favor of other responsibilities.
+In his controversial 1937 Library Quarterly essay, Librarians as Enemies of Books, he complained about librarians de-emphasizing books and scholarship in favor of other responsibilities.

-Adams' published scholarship includes A History of the Foreign Policy of the United States (1924), a textbook, Gateway to American History (1927) and Pilgrims, Indians and Patriots (1928), two works for a juvenile audience, and Three Americanists: Henry Harrisse, Bibliographer; George Brinley, Book Collector; Thomas Jefferson, Librarian (1939), a collection of his A. S. W. Rosenbach Lectures in Bibliography.
+Adams' published scholarship includes A History of the Foreign Policy of the United States (1924), Gateway to American History (1927) and Pilgrims, Indians and Patriots (1928), and Three Americanists: Henry Harrisse, Bibliographer; George Brinley, Book Collector; Thomas Jefferson, Librarian (1939).
 He edited Selected Political Essays of James Wilson (1930) and contributed numerous entries to the Dictionary of American Biography and the Dictionary of American History, and served as editor of The Colophon and Quarto, the latter a publication of the Clements Library.

+He was Rosenbach Fellow in Bibliography at the University of Pennsylvania.
+In 1929, he was a visiting professor at the University of St Andrews in Scotland.

+He was active in the American Antiquarian Society, the American Historical Association, and the Grolier Club.
+He was a member of the Bibliographical Society of America and served as president in 1940.

-Adams was known as a workaholic and avoided sports and entertainment, once saying "Contract bridge is the idiot's substitute for research."
-He died of heart disease in Ann Arbor, Michigan in 1951 and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He died on January 4, 1951, of heart disease in Ann Arbor, Michigan, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.